vgonda/venture/README.md

 # Venture

-A small adventure application developed in CSCI 495
+CSCI 495
+Changing the readme as an excercise in class
 ## Prerequisites

 You will need the following things properly installed on your computer.